Originally published in October 2024. Last updated on February 24, 2025.

 Over 99.9% of customers read reviews when they shop online.
 Because customers trust word-of-mouth marketing, Google considers online reviews very important.

 After every job, ask customers for a review over email or text.
-Or, save time by setting up an automatic review collection system.
+Or save time by setting up an automatic review collection system.
 Jobber automatically sends a text to the customers you want reviews from.

 When you make an invoice in Jobber, you can choose if you want to send the customer a review request.

-After paying their invoice, those customers will automatically get a direct link to leave a review on your Google Business Profile.
+After paying their invoice, those customers will automatically get a link to leave a review on your Google Business Profile.

 From your reviews dashboard in Jobber, you can keep an eye on your average Google rating.
 You’ll also see your latest reviews and resources on how to manage your business’s reputation.